Jrp0h/GoASCII/README.md

 # How to use

-To load an image just open a terminal in the directory with the main.go file, move the file to this directory and then just run `go run . imageName.extension`
+To load an image just open a terminal in the directory with the main.go file, move the image file to this directory and then just run `go run . imageName.extension`
 It works with gifs, pngs and jpegs.

 # Examples